Skip to main content

 Constrained Quadratic Model (CQM)jij.LeapHybridCQM

-NECQuadratic Unconstrained Binary Optimization (QUBO)nec.vector_annealer
+NECQuadratic Unconstrained Binary Optimization (QUBO)nec.vector_annealer, nec_3.vector_annealer

 QuantagoniaQuadratic Unconstrained Binary Optimization (QUBO)quantagonia.qubo